grst/pygenesig/docs/use_pygenesig.md

 We have performed several case studies using *pygenesig* on the [GTEx](http://www.gtexportal.org/home/) dataset.
 These studies can be understood as 'extended examples' of how to use *pygenesig* and are available on [github](https://github.com/grst/gene-set-study/tree/master/notebooks).

 * [Cross validation](https://github.com/grst/gene-set-study/blob/master/notebooks/validate_gini.ipynb): Full working example of cross-validation on GTEx data.
-* [Grid search for parameter optimization](https://github.com/grst/gene-set-study/blob/master/notebooks/gini-gridsearch.ipynb): Systematic test of different parameters for the GiniSignatureGenerator.
+* [Grid search for parameter optimization](https://github.com/grst/gene-set-study/blob/master/notebooks/gini-gridsearch.ipynb): Systematic test of different parameters for the [GiniSignatureGenerator](apidoc.html#module-pygenesig.gini).
 We found, that gini-index is a robust method for signature generation over a wide range of parameters.
 * [Cross-platform and cross-species validation](https://github.com/grst/gene-set-study/blob/master/notebooks/validate-mouse.ipynb): Validation of signatures on a different platform and organism.
-We generated gene signatures on the GTEx dataset (human, next generation sequenceing) and applied them to a mouse dataset (Affymetrics microarray).
+We generated gene signatures on the GTEx dataset (human, next generation sequenceing) and applied them to a mouse dataset (Affymetrix microarray).
 For most of the tissues, the signatures are still able to identify their respective tissue.